Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories

-\textbf{Optimal Tracking} On the other side of the spectrum, optimal tracking, also known as multi-step prediction~\cite{anderson2007optimal,abbeel2005learning,Venkatraman14DaD,langford2009learning,werbos1990backpropagation}, directly optimizes for the deviation from the trajectory demonstration and the rollout trajectory of the learned policy under the dynamics function $f$.
-This optimal control technique is typically used for deriving trajectory tracking controllers, but it is highly related to our learning problem; we write it here in a form that makes the connection to imitation learning from trajectory demonstrations clear:
+\textbf{Optimal tracking.} On the other side of the spectrum, optimal tracking and multi-step prediction~\cite{Venkatraman14DaD,anderson2007optimal,abbeel2005learning,langford2009learning,werbos1990backpropagation}, directly optimizes for the deviation from the trajectory demonstration and the rollout trajectory of the learned policy under the dynamics function $f$:

-where $\ell(\cdot,\cdot)$ is a symmetric, smooth and continuously differentiable loss function which measures state deviation, e.g., $\ell(s,s')=\|s-s'\|_2^2$.
 The constraints~\eqref{eq:collocation-constraint}--\eqref{eq:collocation-init} ensure that $\{\hat{s}_t^{(i)}\}$ is the rollout trajectory of policy $\pi_\theta$ under dynamics ${f}$ initialized at $s_0^{(i)}$.
 This problem~\eqref{eq:collocation-objective}--\eqref{eq:collocation-init} could be potentially solved by back-propagation-through-time~\cite{werbos1990backpropagation,langford2009learning}.
 However, back-propagation-through-time often suffers from vanishing gradients for general dynamics functions and policy classes~\cite{Venkatraman14DaD}.
 There is also a fundamental difference between optimal tracking~\eqref{eq:collocation-objective}--\eqref{eq:collocation-init} and imitation learning: Optimal tracking only is only concerned with policy performance with respect to the given demonstrations, i.e., the training set, while imitation learning focuses on how the learned policy \emph{generalizes} to unseen data.